grimmelm/ctech404/ctech402/module_3/M3_Codio_PROJECT-Simple-Typo-Checker/exercise_specs.md

 You'll notice that the list indices of the errors correspond to the indicies of the correct spelling.
 For example, element one in <code>spelling_errors</code> is 'wear', while element one in <code>corrections</code> is the corrected form 'where'

+You will notice that some spelling errors appear are recurring.

 Using what we have learned in this module, correct the spelling errors in the story.
 At the end of your program print <code>fairy_tale</code> to the screen.